smallflyingpig/learning-to-fool-the-speaker-recognition/README.md

 # project home page
-our results, data, pretrained model can be found on our [speaker-recognition-attacker](https://smallflyingpig.github.io/speech-to-image/main) project main page.
+our results, data, pretrained model can be found on our [speaker-recognition-attacker](https://smallflyingpig.github.io/speaker-recognition-attacker/main) project main page.

 # Acknowledgement
-Thanks to the valuable discussion with [Jiayi Fu](), [Jing Lin]() and [Junjie Shi]().
+Thanks to the valuable discussion with Jiayi Fu, Jing Lin and Junjie Shi.
 Besides, thanks to the open source of [SincNet](https://github.com/mravanelli/SincNet), [Pytorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi), [PESQ](https://github.com/vBaiCai/python-pesq).

-Please feel free to contact me (jiguo.li@vipl.ict.ac.cn, jgli@pku.edu.cn) if you have any questions about this project. **Note that this This work is only for research.
+Please feel free to contact me (jiguo.li@vipl.ict.ac.cn, jgli@pku.edu.cn) if you have any questions about this project. **Note that this work is only for research.
 Please do not use it for illegal purposes.**